Gloweeh/landing-page/README.md

 # landing-page
-simply z landing page made with css
+simply a landing page made with css